 Bertil Gärtner also addresses the question of whether the speech has its origins in Paul.
 The speech's content, he argues, reflects Diaspora preaching adapted by Christian Gentile missionaries.
 Disagreeing with Vielhauer, he further asserts that because the speech does not obviously clash with Paul's letters, scholars should not be so quick to insist that it is not Pauline.
-After all, there is only a limited amount of data to work with in determining what is or is not Pauline.538 Instead, Gärtner affirms the Pauline character of Acts 17, though Luke is responsible for its terminology and literary form.539 Arguing for a Pauline basis for the speech, Gärtner also opposes the opinion that the speech has its origins in Hellenistic thought.
-Thus he swings the pendulum away from the Hellenistic background and argues that the speech presents the ideology of "Jewish Diaspora preaching and its method of presenting the One God-not, however, the strongly Hellenised brand of Jewish Diaspora theology, but the more 'orthodox' one."540 Gärtner excludes Hellenism and promotes the Jewishness of speech to a
+After all, there is only a limited amount of data to work with in determining what is or is not Pauline.
+Significantly all distributions and literary form.
+Arguing for a Pauline basis for the speech, Gärtner also opposes the opinion that the speech has its origins in Hellenistic thought.
+Thus he swings the pendulum away from the Hellenistic background and argues that the speech presents the ideology of "Jewish Diaspora preaching and its method of presenting the One God-not, however, the strongly Hellenised brand of Jewish Diaspora theology, but the more 'orthodox' one."
+Gärtner excludes Hellenism and promotes the Jewishness of speech to a